-2021 Equity Incentive Plan.
-At the 2021 annual meeting, the Company's stockholders approved the 2021 Equity Incentive Plan to provide officers, employees and directors of the Company and the Bank with additional incentives to promote the growth and performance of the Company.
+2024 Equity Incentive Plan.
+At the 2024 annual meeting, the Company's stockholders approved the 2024 Equity Incentive Plan to provide officers, employees and directors of the Company and the Bank with additional incentives to promote the growth and performance of the Company.

-Subject to permitted adjustments for certain corporate transactions, the maximum number of shares of Company common stock that may be delivered to participants under the 2021 Equity Incentive Plan is equal to 500,000 shares of Company common stock (the "Share Limit").
-Shares of Company common stock subject to the Share Limit may be issued pursuant to grants of stock options, restricted stock awards or restricted stock units, provided, however that the Share Limit is reduced, on a one-for-one basis, for each share of common stock subject to a stock option grant, and on a two and one-half-for-one basis for each share of common stock issued pursuant to restricted stock awards or restricted stock unit awards.
-If any award granted under the 2021 Equity Incentive Plan expires, terminates, is canceled or is forfeited without being settled or exercised or is settled without the issuance of shares of common stock, shares of Company common stock subject to such award will be made available for future grant under the 2021 Equity Incentive Plan.
-If any shares are surrendered or tendered to pay the exercise price of a stock option, such shares will not again be available for grant under the 2021 Equity Incentive Plan.
-In addition, shares of common stock withheld in payment for purposes of satisfying tax withholding obligations with respect to an award do not become available for re-issuance under the 2021 Equity Incentive Plan.
+Subject to permitted adjustments for certain corporate transactions, the maximum number of shares of Company common stock that may be delivered to participants under the 2024 Equity Incentive Plan is equal to 287,500 shares of Company common stock (the "Share Limit").
+Shares of Company common stock subject to the Share Limit may be issued pursuant to grants of restricted stock awards or restricted stock units.
+If any award granted under the 2024 Equity Incentive Plan expires, terminates, is canceled or is forfeited without being settled or is settled without the issuance of shares of common stock, shares of Company common stock subject to such award will be made available for future grant under the 2024 Equity Incentive Plan.
+If any shares of common stock are withheld in payment for purposes of satisfying tax withholding obligations with respect to vested awards, these shares will not become available for re-issuance under the 2024 Equity Incentive Plan.